 Enterprise Management Incentive (EMI) Share Schemes

 Enterprise Investment Schemes (EIS) and Seed Enterprise Investment Schemes (SEIS)

 Using our commercial experience and the various tools, techniques and services that we can draw on, we can help a wide range of businesses.

 Like to know more?

 Book your free, no obligation initial meeting below.

-If you’d like to know more about how we help businesses with their accounts, visit our Accountancy Services page.
+If you’d like to know more about how we help businesses with their accounts, visit our Accounts page.

 I’d like to reward key members of my team – is there a way to do this?

 Yes, there are lots of options.
 If they’re properly structured they can help you reward and retain those key people.
 Bonuses, Profit share schemes and EMI schemes might all help, but offer different benefits.
 An EMI scheme requires a longer tie-in for the individual which might also be helpful.
 Bear in mind that these schemes will all affect the Budgets of your business, which may also affect your choice of the most suitable option.

 I’d like to slowly start to work less in the business, and pass more of the day to day responsibilities to my children, and eventually pass ownership to them.
 What are the key things to think about as we structure that process, and devise a timeline to work to?